How To Become A Minimalist In 30 Days

 - Does it help me to live to my fullest potential?

-Answering these questions can help you to let go of things.
+Answering these questions will hopefully help you to let go of things.

-Finally, consider sticking to some of these ideas and repeating some parts of the challenge every month.
+Finally, consider sticking to some of these ideas and repeating some parts of the challenge every once in a while.
+This will help you to keep focus on your goal.

 How do you like the challenge?
-Which version will you start with?
+Will you give it a go?

 Let me know in the comments below!